-Charles A. Heimbold, Jr. became CEO and the following year was elected chairman.
 The company completed its acquisition of Union Pharmacologique Scientifique Appliquee (UPSA), a leading manufacturer of pharmaceutical and consumer medicines, based in France.
 It acquired GLUCOPHAGE® (metformin hydroxchloride), from Lipha Pharmaceuticals, Inc. and received FDA approval of ZERIT® (stavudine).

 GLUCOPHAGE® (metformin hydrochloride)

 The company had more than 60 product lines with $50 million or more in annual sales worldwide.
 PRAVACHOL® (pravastatin sodium) granted expanded usage from the FDA.